Capillary force-driven particle orientation in rod networks: Results and discussion

 \subsection{Rheological measurements}

 Understanding the connection between microstructure and deformation is crucial for designing and optimizing capillary suspensions with anisotropic particles, as the orientation of the particles can greatly influence the rheological properties and functionality of the resulting materials.
-The moduli as a function of strain amplitude $\gamma_0$ (Fig.~\ref{fig:AmpSweep})
+As shown in Fig.~S2, all of the samples are frequency independent.
+The moduli as a function of strain amplitude $\gamma_0$ (Fig.~\ref{fig:AmpSweep}a)

 reveals distinct rheological behaviors across different secondary fluid contents, particularly in comparison with pure suspension or capillary suspension using spherical particles.
-Rod-based systems with secondary fluid exhibit relatively short linear viscoelastic (LVE) regions, maintaining constant moduli only up to approximately 0.01\% strain amplitude, beyond which both $G'$ and $G''$ begin to deviate from linearity.
-In contrast, the spherical particle system ($\phi_{solid} = 20\%$) shows an extended LVE region up to about 0.03\% strain, suggesting a more robust network structure that can accommodate larger deformations without structural breakdown, possibly due to their isotropy and ability to rebuild bridges~\cite{Liu2024}.
-The suspension system shows negligible linear behavior, with nearly immeasurable moduli.
-In non-LVE region, for systems with $\phi_{sec} = 0.375\%$ (green), both moduli cross at the flow point ($G' = G''$), at $\gamma_0 < 0.1\%$.
-This short LVE region indicates the sensitivity of the rod-particle capillary network to deformation at low secondary liquid volume~\cite{Allard2022}.
-Systems with higher amounts of secondary fluid display the characteristic $G''$ overshoot near their flow points ($\gamma_0 \approx 0.16~\%$ strain), followed by network breakdown.
-This behavior illustrates how particle geometry influences structural stability under deformation, with rod particles creating networks that are more sensitive to strain compared to their spherical counterparts.
-This explanation is supported using the viscoplasticity model proposed by Donley~et~al~\cite{Donley2019}.
-The real viscoplasticity value $N_{vpf}(\omega)$ can be expressed as~\cite{Donley2019},
+Rod-based systems with secondary fluid exhibit relatively short linear viscoelastic (LVE) regions, maintaining constant moduli only up to approximately 0.01\% strain amplitude, beyond which both $G^{\prime}$ and $G^{\prime\prime}$ begin to deviate from linearity.
+In contrast, the spherical particle system ($\phi_\mathrm{solid} = 15\% $, $\phi_\mathrm{sec} = 0.75\% $) shows an extended LVE region up to about 0.256\% strain, suggesting a more robust network structure that can accommodate larger deformations without structural breakdown, possibly due to their isotropy and ability to rebuild bridges~\cite{Liu2024}.
+The suspension system shows negligible viscoelastic behavior, with nearly immeasurable moduli.
+The storage modulus in the LVE $G^{\prime}_{LVE}$ appears to be appears to be slightly lower (on the edge of the error bars) for the 0.5625~vol\% sample in both amplitude (Fig.~\ref{fig:AmpSweep}a) and frequency (Supplementary Fig.S2) sweeps.
+This could be related to the increase in side-to-side contact bundles (Fig.~\ref{fig:microstructure}c), but a general decrease in clustering coefficient (Fig.~\ref{fig:microstructure}e) as the secondary liquid volume fraction increases from 0.375\% to 0.5625\%.
+Hsiao~et~al.~\cite{Hsiao2012} have demonstrated that the force is transmitted through more rigid clusters with higher coordination numbers.
+In the present rod system, despite increased local bundling, the sparse interconnectivity between bundles can reduce the stress-bearing volume fraction, leading to decreased storage modulus.
+Meanwhile, the enlarged contact area through side-to-side contact results in a higher resistance to rotation and sliding, extending the LVE region~\cite{Pantina2005}.